Updated April 2026

 When DSCR Makes the Most Sense

 - You're self-employed and your tax returns don't show enough income.
 You're profitable, but your CPA is doing their job and minimizing your taxable income.
 A bank sees your 1040 and says no. DSCR says yes.
+(If you're self-employed and buying a primary residence, a bank statement loan might be the better fit.)

 - You already have 5-10 financed properties.
 Conventional lending gets harder the more properties you own.
 DSCR doesn't care.